dapr/docs/daprdocs/content/en/operations/support/support-versioning.md

 The [components-contrib](https://github.com/dapr/components-contrib/) repo release is a flat version across all components inside.
 That is, a version for the components-contrib repo release is made up of all the schemas for the components inside it.
 A new version of Dapr does not mean there is a new release of components-contrib if there are no component changes.

-Note: Components have a production usage lifecycle status: Alpha, Beta and GA (stable).
+Note: Components have a production usage lifecycle status: Alpha, Beta and Stable.
 These statuses are not related to their versioning.
 The tables of supported components shows both their versions and their status.
 * List of [state store components]({{< ref supported-state-stores.md >}})
 * List of [pub/sub components]({{< ref supported-pubsub.md >}})
 * List of [secret store components]({{< ref supported-secret-stores.md >}})